GovTechSIOT/DECADA_PLAYBOOK/docs/Dev_Con/Service.md

 Is there any use-case to quote such functionality?
 Any information for the 2nd method?
 DECADA will be able to generate the measurement point requested from the devices.

-Agencies may refer [here](https://www.envisioniot.com/docs/device-connection/en/latest/reference/mqtt/downstream/index.html) for more information.
- - From 3rd Party Application to devices through DECADA

-*Note to team:*
-Is there any used case to quote such functionality?
-Any information for the 2nd method?
 -->

 ## Alerts